 Zone Designation: The PUD Overlay designation shall be shown on the official zoning map in parenthesis as a suffix to the zone designation with which it is combined.
 For example, if the PUD Overlay is combined with the R-S Single-Family Residential Zone, it would be designated on the official zoning map as “R-S (PUD).”
 Only one zone shall be designated for the entire development.

-10.16.030.4 MINIMUM AREA OF OVERLAY.
+10.16.030.4 OVERLAY AREA AND DENSITY

-The PUD Overlay shall be applied only to projects consisting of at least five (5) contiguous acre.
+Minimum Area: The PUD Overlay shall require a minimum of five (5) contiguous acres.

+Maximum Density: The maximum density in the PUD shall not exceed the density specified in the underlying zone except as provided for those uses identified under Section 10.16.030.5(A).

 10.16.030.5 USES ALLOWED.